 “If you tell a big enough lie and tell it frequently enough, it will be believed.”
-This is a quote from dictator Adolph Hitler.
-A quote that we should pay careful attention to as we remember that Hitler was the “Führer” or “leader” of Germany at that time.
-I bring up this piece of history, in which religious minorities were tortured and killed, to bring light to a similar injustice in South Korea.
+This is a quote from dictator Adolph Hitler, a quote that we should pay careful attention to as we remember that Hitler was the “Führer” or “leader” of Germany at that time.
+I bring up this piece of history, in which religious minorities were tortured and killed, to bring light to a similar injustice happening in South Korea.

 Shincheonji caused COVID-19!

 The religious organization, Shincheonji, is a minority group that is facing severe and unwarranted punishment simply for their religion.
-Shincheonji is a non profit organization that just like any other church, tithes and hosts services at no cost.
+Shincheonji is a non profit organization that, just like any other church, hosts services at no cost.

-However, since the beginning of the COVID-19 pandemic, Governing officials, along with the Christian Council of Korea, have been persecuting members of Shincheonji with unjust reasoning and looking for a way to put out the religious organization.
+However, since the beginning of the COVID-19 pandemic, mainstream media and the Christian Council of Korea (the CCK) have been persecuting members of Shincheonji with false allegations and have been looking for a way to put an end to the religious organization.
 The CCK is responsible for defamation against Shincheonji.